MarkoSagadin/MicroML/README.md

 *\"The future of machine learning is tiny\" - Pete Warden*

-As the tech lead of TenosorFlow Mobile Team said, microcontrollers will become increasingly important for machine learning applications.
+As the tech lead of TensorFlow Mobile Team said, microcontrollers will become increasingly important for machine learning applications.
 It seems that we are not far from the future where ML applications will be running on very small devices that require only batteries to work for months, even years.
-There are already few tools and frameworks that enable engineers to flash pre-trained neural networks on microcontrollers and execute them.
+There are already a few tools and frameworks that enable engineers to flash pre-trained neural networks onto microcontrollers and execute them.

-[TensorFlow Lite for Microcontrollers](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro) is one of them.
+[TensorFlow Lite for Microcontrollers](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro) is one of these.
 You create a pre-trained neural network on your host machine with help of TensorFlow Lite, quantize it and then flash it to your target platform.
 It already supports few microcontrollers out of the box such as Appolo3, Arduino Nano 33 BLE Sense, Arduino MKRZERO and few others.
-Developers also created few example projects that showcase its capibilities.
+Developers have also created few example projects that showcase its capabilities.

 In next chapters I will guide you through the whole process of setting up the MicroML repo.
 I will explain how the whole system works and how to configure it for your specific platform.